777arc/textbook/content/multipath_fading.rst

 There are also two types of fading from a frequency domain perspective:

 **Frequency Selective Fading** means the constructive/destructive interference changes within the frequency range of the signal.
 When we have a wideband signal, we span a large range of center frequencies.
 Recall that wavelength determines whether it's constructive or destructive.
-Well if our signal spans a wide frequency range, it also spans a wide wavelength range (since wavelegnth is the inverse of frequency).
+Well if our signal spans a wide frequency range, it also spans a wide wavelength range (since wavelength is the inverse of frequency).
 This means we can get different channel qualities in different portions of our signal (in the frequency domain).
 Hence the name frequency selective fading.

 **Flat Fading** occurs when the signal's bandwidth is narrow enough that all frequencies experience roughly the same channel.
 If there is a deep fade then the whole signal will disappear (for the duration of the deep fade).